aerogear-attic/aerogear-simplepush-server/server-core/README.md

 use this implementation to create a concrete server, for example using Netty or Vert.x as the framework that hosts the server.

-Please refer to aerogear-simplepush-server-netty for an example of using this base implementation.
+Please refer to [server-netty](https://github.com/danbev/aerogear-simplepush-server/tree/master/server-netty) for an example of using this base implementation.

 ## Usage